- 19 Feb 20

 “Our crowd interaction stuff really came from shit going wrong,” smiles Lango.
 “At our first headliner in Whelan’s, Dock was doing his usual – breaking 1,000 strings.
 So rather than just having dead air, we started getting the crowd involved.
 It was so much craic, and it was all off the cuff.
 That was the birth of getting people to do shit, instead of just standing there.
 It keeps evolving – some shit works really well, and some just falls flat on its face.
 But it keeps us entertained!”

-“One time this guy came up on stage, and he went for a crowd-surf, so we had the whole crowd chanting ‘John, John, John’,” recalls guitarist Peter Keogh.
+“One time this guy came up on stage, and he went for a crowd-surf, so we had the whole crowd chanting ‘John, John, John’,” recalls bass guitar player Peter Keogh.
 “He nearly got all the way to the bar, when we realised his name was Jack, so we had to repeat the whole thing.
 We ended up having to cut our set short (laughs).”

 Initially rising to prominence after a video of them busking at the Rory Gallagher Festival went viral in 2017, The Scratch have built their reputation on the raw spectacle of their live shows – but they’re eager for their recorded output to garner the same kind of attention.